Grey-headed Lapwing Vanellus cinereus 灰頭麥雞

 IDENTIFICATION

 34-37 cm.
 Large, long-legged plover that looks rather plain at a distance, apart from black-tipped yellow bill and yellow legs.
-Grey head and chest bordered below by broad blackish band, white belly to undertail coverts.
-Upperparts cold grey brown.
-Orbital ring yellow, eyes red.
+Upperparts cold grey brown, belly to undertail coverts white and tail white with broad subterminal band.
+The adult has a grey head and chest bordered below by broad blackish band, yellow orbital ring and red eyes.

-In flight both surfaces have wing pattern of blackish primaries and white secondaries and wing coverts; also has a black tail band that is broad in the centre but narrows to being absent on the outer tail feathers.
+The underwing pattern consists of blackish primaries and white secondaries and wing coverts; also has a black tail band that is broad in the centre but narrows to being absent on the outer tail feathers.

 VOCALISATIONS